 Play Cinco - 52 Ball Bingo

+Whilst some variants of the bingo game can quickly go stale, the popularity of Cinco remains high.
+The fact that Dragonfish and Virtue Fusion (Housey) have added their own 52 ball playing card games to their brands is testament to how rivals have viewed Tombola's success.
 We quite enjoy playing Cinco when dropping into Tombola.
-The downside is that it's popularity does mean lots of players and limited chances to actually win.
-Room restrictions and max cards of 5 are helpful but you're doing well if you can win a game over a course of an hour.
+The downside is that it's popularity does mean lots of players and that means limited chances to actually win.
+Room restrictions and a maximum limit of 5 cards per player are helpful but you're doing well if you can win one game over a course of an hour.

 Related & Recent Articles

 - Trio Is A New Daily Free Game At Tombola

 - Tombola Advent Calender & Christmas Raffle

 - Play Paper Bingo - 50 Ball Bingo